 National parks are popular destinations whether you’re planning to drive, fly or take an Amtrak train to visit the natural wonders in the United States.
 If you’re planning a rail vacation, keep in mind that many Amtrak vacation packages can be misleading, as not many national parks are actually near stations.
-Rather, some require a bus ride as long as five hours after getting off the train!
+Some trips require a bus ride as long as five hours after getting off the train!

 1. Biscayne National Park